mailindra/mailindra/README.md

 -->

 # 💫About Me :
-* I am software engineer who loves to write
+* Software engineer who loves to write

 ## 🌐Socials